 Julia: It's not just a degree anymore.
 It's kind of a different lifestyle and it's exactly what you want out of uni.

-Safely returning our students to campus in 2021
+Safely returning our students to campus

 Meet Ellie and Ron